mihailthebuilder/simplyfeed/README.md

 # Other

-Might be sometimes out of sync with what's in the Chrome Web Store / Firefox Add-ons.
+Might be sometimes out of sync with the code used in the Chrome Web Store and Firefox Add-ons listings.
 This will happen when I make changes that don't have bearing to the extension's functionality (e.g. tests) and I can't be bothered to go through the process of updating the extension listings.